-The Infection Control Team is committed to protecting patients, staff and visitors from the risk of health care associated infections.
+The infection control team is committed to protecting patients, staff and visitors from the risk of health care associated infections.

 Health care associated infections can be acquired in hospitals, or as a result of healthcare treatments.

 Everyone has a role in reducing the spread of infection.
 It is important that patients, staff and visitors work together to reduce the risks and to maintain a clean and safe hospital environment.

-The team are available 9am – 5pm Monday to Friday
+The team are available 8.30am to 4.30pm, Monday to Sunday.

+Call 01208 25130 and ask for the infection prevention and control team.
 Out of hours please contact the on-call manager for advice.

 Hands pick up germs that we cannot see so although your hands might look clean, they may still have germs on them.
 Germs can be picked up from any surfaces we touch, including door handles, toilet seats and through contact with other people’s skin.

-There are some important times when you should wash your hands.
-These include:
+There are some important times when you should wash your hands, these include: